-Some of the risks and other factors, some of which are beyond the Company's control, which could cause results to differ materially from those expressed in the forward-looking statements and information contained in this report include, but are not limited to: insufficient cash flow and limited availability of capital; possible future financing of the Company; variations in foreign exchange rates and interest rates; the availability of certain equipment and services and the Company's access to such equipment and services; political, social, fiscal, legal and economic risks in Romania; the early stage of some of the Company's operations; risks associated with the exploration, development and production of the Company's interests; partner or counter-party credit risk; geological, technical, drilling and processing problems and other difficulties in producing activities; failure to realize anticipated benefits of exploration activities; the effects of regulations (including environmental regulation) and changes in regulatory regimes in Romania; the effect of relinquishment obligations under the term of the Company's production sharing arrangements and governmental regulatory regimes in Romania; uncertainties regarding the interpretation and application of foreign laws and regulations; general economic conditions; volatility in global market prices for oil and natural gas; geopolitical volatility in Romania; alternatives to and changing demand for petroleum products; competition within the oil and natural gas industry for, among other things, capital, undeveloped land and skilled personnel; environmental risks and hazards associated with the oil and gas industry; health and safety risk; and adverse weather conditions in areas where the Company conducts operations.
+Some of the risks and other factors, some of which are beyond the Company's control, which could cause results to differ materially from those expressed in the forward-looking statements and information contained in this report include, but are not limited to: insufficient cash flow and limited availability of capital; possible future financing of the Company; variations in foreign exchange rates and interest rates; the availability of certain equipment and services and the Company's access to such equipment and services; political, social, fiscal, legal and economic risks in Romania; the early stage of some of the Company's operations; risks associated with the exploration, development and production of the Company's interests; partner or counter-party credit risk; geological, technical, drilling and processing problems and other difficulties in producing activities; failure to realize anticipated benefits of exploration activities; the effects of regulations (including environmental regulation) and changes in regulatory regimes in Romania; the effects of sanctions, including those of the European Union, the Canadian government and the U.S. government on the Company's interests; risks of the effect of relinguishment obligations under the term of the Company's production sharing arrangements and governmental regulatory regimes in Romania; uncertainties regarding the interpretation and application of foreign laws and regulations; general economic conditions; volatility in global market prices for oil and natural gas; geopolitical volatility in Romania; alternatives to and changing demand for petroleum products; competition within the oil and natural gas industry for, among other things, capital, undeveloped land and skilled personnel; environmental risks and hazards associated with the oil and gas industry; health and safety risk; and adverse weather conditions in areas where the Company conducts operations.
 The Company's actual results, performance or achievements could differ materially from those expressed in, or implied by, these forward looking statements and accordingly, no assurance can be given that any events anticipated by the forward looking statements will transpire or occur, and if any of them do, what benefits the Company may derive therefrom.
 The reader is cautioned not to place undue reliance on this forward looking information.